redhat-ai-dev/ai-lab-template/docs/CONTRIBUTING.md

 The [update-tekton-definition](../scripts/update-tekton-definition) script copies over the necessary resources from the rhdh-pipelines repository into the [skeleton](../skeleton/) directory.

-At this moment, the Software Templates supports Tekton.
+At this moment, the Software Templates support Tekton.
 All the Tekton resources - PipelineRun, Pipeline and Task are located in the rhdh-piplines repository.

 ## GitOps